Discover Chichester Harbour, Area of Outstanding Natural Beauty, on

 Please book in advance online here.

-Online bookings close four hours before the sailing but you may be able to book in the office on the day or pay on the boat with card or cash.
+Online bookings close three hours before the sailing but you may be able to book in the office on the day or pay on the boat with card or cash.

 Friends of Chichester Harbour members receive a discount of £1 per ticket - please phone the office to book.

 Trips from Itchenor: